Roles and Responsibilities Template for Change Management (RACI Matrix Template)

 - Conduct PIR on successful and failed changes and conduct RCA.

-- Register, categorize, and prioritize changes after conducting thorough analysis
+- Register, categorize and prioritize changes after conducting a thorough analysis.

 - Conduct risk analysis before submitting it for CAB approval